wulinszu/wulinszu.github.io/README.md

 ### Education

-I received the B.Sc. in information management and information system from Hubei University of Technology, Hubei, China, in 2017, and then, will receive the M.Sc. in computer science and technology from Shenzhen University, Shenzhen, China, in 2020
+I received the B.Sc. in information management and information system from Hubei University of Technology, Hubei, China, in 2017, and, will receive the M.Sc. in computer science and technology from Shenzhen University, Shenzhen, China, in 2020

 ### Journal Paper